joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;
 ;  ---------------------------- abstract ----------------------------
-;  This file contains a discussion of polymorphic engines, written ;  as an individual learning exercise that may be shared with others.
+;  This file contains a discussion of polymorphic engines, written ;  as an individual learning exercise that may be shared with others ;  for educational purposes.
 ;  ------------------------------------------------------------------
 ;
 ;           I. Introduction - the Components of the Engine